ARA3002 : Dissertation in Ancient History & Archaeology

 Assessment Rationale And Relationship

-The formal submission of a title in week 3 means that students register their project with the School and are motivated to prepare for the task ahead.
+The formal submission of a title (Outline topic form) at the beginning of the module means that students register their project with the School and are motivated to prepare for the task ahead.
 This also enables staff to pick up students who have not yet engaged with the dissertation and who need extra help.
 This is does not count as part of the % of formal assessment.

 The final dissertation (submitted in May) must meet specific criteria, and demonstrate mastery of skills and techniques taught throughout the module.